This post contains affiliate links. If you use these links to buy something, we may earn a commission, but it doesn't cost you anything. Thanks!

 If you watched the video above, you will have heard that you cannot use printers which heat the ink up to get it onto the paper.
 Only printers that “vibrate” the ink out of the cartridge and onto the transfer paper are able to be used.

 As a general rule, you cannot use HP, Canon, and many other printers for sublimation printing.
-Epson and Ricoh printers are suitable, and are the best printers for starting out in dye sublimation.
+Epson, Ricoh, and SawGrass printers are suitable, and are the best printers for starting out in dye sublimation.

 In order to create your sublimation transfers, you also need sublimation paper.
 This paper is specially designed to be printed on with sublimation ink, and pressed to complete the transfer.